mattrussi/gitlab-com-runbooks/docs/frontend/haproxy.md

     * for git servers check the status of ssh `service sshd_git status`
 * HAProxy logs are not currently being sent to ELK because of capacity issues.
   More information can be read [here](./haproxy-logging.md).
-* If the errors are from web-pages backends, consider possible intentional abuse or accidental DoS from specific IPs or for specific domains in Pages
+* If the errors are from pages backends, consider possible intentional abuse or accidental DoS from specific IPs or for specific domains in Pages
   * Client IPs can be identified by volume from the current haproxy logs on the haproxy nodes with `sudo grep -v check_http /var/log/haproxy.log | awk '{print $6}' | cut -d: -f1|sort|uniq -c |sort -n|tail`.
 Identifying problematic levels is not set in stone; hopefully if there is one or two (or a subnet), they will stand out.
 Consider removing the 'tail' or making it 'tail -100' etc, to get more context.
     * To block: In https://gitlab.com/gitlab-com/security-tools/front-end-security/ edit deny-403-ips.lst.  commit, push, MR, ensure it has pull mirrored to ops.gitlab.net, then run chef on the pages haproxy nodes to deploy.
 This will block that IP across *all* frontend (pages, web, api etc), so be sure you want to do this.
   * Problem sites/projects/domains can be identified with the `Gitlab-Pages activity` dashboard on kibana - https://log.gprd.gitlab.net/app/kibana#/dashboard/AW6GlNKPqthdGjPJ2HqH
     * To block: In https://gitlab.com/gitlab-com/security-tools/front-end-security/ edit deny-403-ips.lst.  commit, push, MR, ensure it has pull mirrored to ops.gitlab.net, then run chef on the pages haproxy nodes to deploy.
-This will block only the named domain (exact match) in pages, preventing the request ever making it to the web-pages servers.
+This will block only the named domain (exact match) in pages, preventing the request ever making it to the pages deployments.
 This is very low-risk

 ## Extraneous processes